Grand Palace Bangkok

 Wat Phra Kaew and the Emerald Buddha

-The Grand Palace Buildings
+The Palace Buildings

 Practical Matters

-Admission: 500 THB (approximately $13.50 USD) for foreigners, which covers both the Grand Palace and Wat Phra Kaew.
-Free for Thai nationals.
-The fee is not negotiable despite what tuk-tuk drivers who claim to have “a better deal” might say near the entrance.
-Open daily 08:30-15:30; last entry 15:00.
+Admission: 500 THB for foreigners, covers both the Grand Palace and Wat Phra Kaew.
+Open 08:30-15:30 daily, last entry 15:00.

 Wat Pho and Wat Arun